The first step on the career ladder

 If you apply for recognition for your activities as a student worker or for part-time employment, the number of working hours should equate to 4 weeks of full-time work (ca. 160 hours).

 For longer internships during the lecture period, you can apply for a leave of absence at the Student Service Center - Student Admission (You need an aproval of the department.
 Please send an email with your data and study program to the Infopoint Mathematik.).

 The activities and tasks completed during the internship must be relevant to your degree program, that is, have a mathematical context or a context relating to one of the minor subjects, Informatics, Physics, Economics, or Electrical Engineering.
 For example, employment involving the application of knowledge of numerical analysis, stochastics, optimization, computer algebra or similar.
 As a rule, placements at consultancies can be recognized despite the lack of a direct connection to mathematics.
 This is because the field does hold potential for mathematicians and draws upon mathematicians’ soft skills.

-Merely using commercial programs such as EXCEL or exclusively creating web pages is insufficient for an professional internship to be recognized, as is the simple dissemination of school knowledge of mathematics.
+Merely using commercial programs such as EXCEL or exclusively creating web pages is insufficient for an professional internship to be recognized, as is the simple dissemination of school knowledge of mathematics, tutoring or teaching.
 Purely administrative tasks or research internships without any clear application context are also insufficient.
 Any doubts?
 Then send an email in advance, containing a short description of the prospective tasks, toKathrin Ruf.

 Need assistance with a job search or application?

 Verification of compulsory internship

 To verify to the company that an internship is a required component of your degree program, you can attach the following letter with your proof of enrollment: